Australian Bureau of Statistics

 Other Census data issues relate to the accuracy of the Census count itself, e.g. whether people are counted more than once, or not at all.

 The significant volatility in Aboriginal and Torres Strait Islander Census counts and the variable quality of data on births, deaths and migration of Aboriginal and Torres Strait Islander peoples do not support the use of the standard approach to population estimation.
 Due to the inherent uncertainties in estimating the Aboriginal and Torres Strait Islander population, data which use these estimates should be interpreted with caution (e.g. life expectancy estimates, mortality rates).
-Given these uncertainties, changes in health outcomes such as mortality rates are difficult to assess.

 The ABS conducted the fourth General Social Survey in 2014 for Australians aged 15 and over.
 The survey collected data on social characteristics, wellbeing and social experiences of people in Australia.
 The 2014 survey is the fourth in the series, with the first survey conducted in 2002, and again in 2006 and 2010.
 Further information on the 2014 GSS is available at General Social Survey 2014: Summary Results, Australia.